 U.S. Senator Paul Simon - Institute Founder (1928 - 2003)

-In 1984, Simon upset three-term incumbent Charles Percy to win election to the U.S. Senate.
-In 1987-88, he sought the Democratic nomination for president.
-He won re-election to the U.S. Senate in 1990 by defeating Congresswoman Lynn Martin with 65 percent of the vote and by nearly 1 million votes -- the largest plurality of any contested candidate for senator or governor of either party that year.
+Simon was elected to the U.S. House of Representatives in 1974 and served Illinois' 22nd and 24th Congressional Districts for ten years.
+He upset three-term Republican incumbent Charles Percy in 1984 to win election to the U.S. Senate.
+He unsuccessfully sought the 1988 Democratic presidential nomination but earned national praise for his idealism and optimism.
+He was re-elected to the U.S. Senate in 1990 by defeating Congresswoman Lynn Martin by nearly a million votes — the largest plurality of any contested candidate for senator or governor of either party that year.

 In Congress, Simon worked on many issues: hunger, literacy, water resources, public education, language instruction, student loans, prison reform, access for those with disabilities, jobs, balanced budgets, and national service.